 This section describes the methods used to retrieve digital data files through one of the serial communications system on the BAM 1020.
 The BAM 1020 has RS-232, RS-485, USB, and Ethernet ports which may be used with a computer, laptop, modem, or digital data logger.
-The data can be accessed through the serial ports with a terminal program or by using the free Comet software that comes with the BAM.
+The data can be accessed through the serial ports with a terminal program or by using the free Comet software available from the Met One Instruments website.